Skip to main content

 When your car is older and Vollkasko no longer pays off, you can downgrade to Teilkasko at the next renewal.
 The standard switching date is the policy year-end, with a cancellation deadline usually until November 30 for a January 1 change.

 You can also switch mid-year if your insurer raises the premium.
-In that case you have a special cancellation right, usually within four weeks of notice.
-The same applies after a claim.
+In that case you have a special cancellation right: after a premium increase you can cancel within one month of receiving the notice (Section 40 VVG).
+After a claim the same one-month deadline applies (Section 92 VVG).

 Another good moment is when your car moves into a noticeably higher Vollkasko type class.
 Check the published type classes each year.